 Open the canister and fine strain through a cloth bottle.

 One step further

-The infused spirits mentioned can be enjoyed neat or added to cocktails for an innovative twist on classics, such the Moscow Mule.
+The infused alcohols mentioned can be enjoyed neat or added to cocktails for an innovative twist on classics, such the Moscow Mule.
 Try adding 50ml of Black Forest Vodka to a highball and top with ginger beer.
 Finish with an orange wedge to create a complex, delicious twist.